swax/NAISYS/docs/004-start-agents-on-mail.md

 - Agents can be configured with `wakeOnMessage: true`
 - `promptBuilder.ts:getInput()` polls `llmail.getUnreadThreads()` every 5 seconds
 - If unread mail found, aborts the current pause/wait
-- Only works for already-running agents
+- Only works for already-running agents that are paused (distinct from auto-start which starts non-running agents)

 ---